Mobiuslau/mobiuslau.github.io/sdvx/resources/index.md

 ## Parts

-### Arcade Spec Parts
+### Arcade Spec Parts Japanese & American Cabinets

-The control parts used by the arcade cabinets are listed below.
+The control parts used by the arcade cabinets in Japan and America are listed below.
+Other regions (may) use other configurations.
 This is only really useful for cabinet owners, users who want to create an exact replica controller, or for use as a reference.
 See section *Controller Parts* for general home arcade style controller parts.

 #### Buttons, Microswitches & Springs

-The Sanwa buttons listed below come with an *Sanwa OBSA-SP* 100g spring, an *Sanwa OBSA-LHS1F-LN* integrated lamp & switch holder housing a *V-11-3D4-SD* 100g microswitch, and a *Sanwa SWA-LED-#-12V* LED [[1](https://www.tops-game.jp/products/detail.php?product_id=4740), [2](https://www.tops-game.jp/products/detail.php?product_id=4738), [3](https://www.tops-game.jp/products/detail.php?product_id=4741), [10](https://discord.com/channels/101851954677837824/290969876548419584/908570355411591198)].
+The Sanwa buttons listed below come with an *Sanwa OBSA-SP* 100g spring, an *Sanwa OBSA-LHS1F-LN* integrated lamp & switch holder housing a *V-11-3D4-SD* 100g microswitch, and a *Sanwa SWA-LED-#-12V* LED [[1](https://www.tops-game.jp/products/detail.php?product_id=4740), [2](https://www.tops-game.jp/products/detail.php?product_id=4738), [3](https://www.tops-game.jp/products/detail.php?product_id=4741), [10](https://discord.com/channels/101851954677837824/290969876548419584/908570355411591198), [12](https://rhythm-cons.wiki/w/Subjective_Thoughts_on_Switch_Choices_for_Controllers)].
 The LEDs operate at 12V in the arcade cabinets [*Citation Needed*].
 The switch can not be replaced with these lamp holders.

 See <a href="sanwa_button_product_codes">This table</a> for a description of the button product codes [[1](https://www.tops-game.jp/products/detail.php?product_id=4740), [2](https://www.tops-game.jp/products/detail.php?product_id=4738), [3](https://www.tops-game.jp/products/detail.php?product_id=4741)].